chainHero/heroes-service/README.md

 sudo service docker restart
 ```

-In order to apply this change, you need to logout/login.
-Then check versions (and that works)  with:
+In order to apply these changes, you need to logout/login and then check versions with:

 ```
 docker --version